Skip to main content

 Example clinical scenario

 A baby is admitted to the neonatal intensive care unit (NICU) after birth.
 Antenatal scans had shown intrauterine growth restriction (IUGR), an atrial septal defect and bilateral extra fingers.
-The parents had declined amniocentesis.
+The parents declined prenatal amniocentesis.
 The baby has distinctive physical features suggestive of Patau syndrome, including close set eyes, cutis aplasia, clenched hands and unusually shaped feet with prominent heels.

 When to consider genomic testing